jlagram/SiStripRadMonitoring/README.md

 You actually "need" to create the file in the Run_TreeMaker_files directory and copy paste the code in the Run_TreeMaker_compiled.C file

 so that we can keep track of all the runs analyzed.
-Then, you can put the outputs in the common directory and switch ti the CurvesAnalysis directory.
+Then, you can put the outputs in the common directory and switch to the CurvesAnalysis directory.

 PS : you can put the plots on your environment but for some codes, it can be annoying.
 I will let you explore this ..